dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

      - _None_
 1. [Steve Lee](https://github.com/SteveL-MSFT) join us to
       discuss the proposal regarding [changes to DSC resource platform](https://github.com/PowerShell/PowerShell/issues/13359).
+   - Will this have an impact on composite resources are these considered "PowerShell Script"?
 1. Next Community Call (October)
    1. Suggestions for talks are welcomed.